 To Buffalo residents, everything in the series of books about Absaroka County Sheriff Walt Longmire is more than real: the people, the places and even the food.
-Now fans of the books and new TV series on A&E, Longmire, have a place to visit to walk in the same boot prints as the well-read, world-weary sheriff.
+Now fans of the books and TV series on Netflix, Longmire, have a place to visit to walk in the same boot prints as the well-read, world-weary sheriff.

 So, what parts of Buffalo are in the books?
 “Well, pretty much the whole town,” Craig Johnson said.
 “When I first started out I purposefully set the series in a fictitious county, but then didn’t even bother changing the names of the streets.”